 After that, we decided to head our way to Bomod-ok falls, instead of spelunking at Sumaguing cave which most tourists opt to.

 How to Get to Bomod-ok Falls?

-First, you can rent a van from the Sagada Municipal Tourism Office.
-Every visitor/tourist is also mandated to register here.
+To get to the trail head in Bangaan, you need to rent a van from the Sagada Municipal Tourism Office.
+Every visitor/tourist is also mandated to register here and pay an environmental fee of 50 pesos each.
 Van rental for a two-way trip via Bangaan is 500 pesos.
 If you are travelling via barangay Aguid which is another jump-off point, rent for a two-way trip is 650 pesos.
-I would only recommend this option to those travelling in groups to make things cheaper.

 By the way, there will also be a brief orientation on safety procedures and what to expect.
 Don’t hesitate to ask questions.

 After registering and getting a guide, we then took on the downhill trail to Bomod-ok falls.
 This is actually the challenging part.
 If you are not used to hiking, expect that you will really have a hard time.
 That is why, before coming here, make sure that you are physically-conditioned.
 Good thing though, the trails are paved and well-established.

 From the initial trail, we could actually see the head of Bomod-ok falls.
 Eerily enough, we could also see the long, steep, and winding trail to conquer.
 The trail begins on a series of stairs until one reaches barangay Fidelisan.
 Fidelisan is a small barangay and is often referred to as, “Pidelisan.”
 Most of the people are subsistence farmers.
 Rice is the main crop.
 Sugarcane and coffee are also grown.